mwandelt/Locker/README.md

 $locker->timeOutPeriod = 10;
 ```

 Don't worry too much about the time-out period.
-It can make your applications a
+It can make your application a
 little bit more user-friendly but is irrelevant, if you run your scripts via cron
 jobs.
 From a user's point of view it is just less annoying to wait some seconds
-for a reponse than getting an error message.
+for a reponse than to get an error message.